-- 30. Factor (f) applies when no public passenger transport service serves an employee's place of work (Example 6).
-To qualify as servicing the place of work, the public transport service must operate fixed routes and a regular timetable that service the employee's place of work (Example 7). - 31.
-It is important to note that whether a public passenger transport service serves an employee's home is an irrelevant consideration.
+- 29. Factor (f) applies when no public passenger transport service serves an employee's place of work (Example 7).
+To qualify as servicing the place of work, the public transport service must operate fixed routes and a regular timetable that service the employee's place of work (Example 8). - 30.
+It is important to note that whether a public passenger transport service serves an employee's home does not determine whether their place of work is serviced by an adequate public transport service.